-Megan, a native of Kansas City, Kansas, is an empty nest parent of three adult children, Ayanna, Jonathan and Isiah.
-Megan is a Christian and active in her church Cornerstone Baptist Church, in Arlington, TX.
-Her personal interests include independent film, music and women's empowerment.
-Megan is the co-founder of the Minority Behavioral Health Provider Networking Group along with colleague Cynthia Thompson.
-Megan a Board Member-at-Large Supervisor of TACES a division of the Texas Counseling Association.
+Megan, a native of Kansas City, Kansas, is an empty nest parent of three adult children.
+She is a Christian and active in her church Cornerstone Baptist Church, in Arlington, TX.
+Her personal interests include independent film, music and the documented lives of other people.
+Megan is the co-founder of the Minority Behavioral Health Provider Networking Group (MBHPN) along with colleague Cynthia Thompson, LPC-S. Megan is the President of TexACMD a division of the Texas Counseling Association and Compliance Officer board member of TACES a division of the Texas Counseling Association.

-Occasional Evenings and Saturday Hours Available Requires prepayment
+Occasional Evening, Friday and Saturday Hours Available May require prepayment

 ~ Alliance Work Partners (AWP)

 ~ EAP Consultants

 Clinical Specialties: Marriage Counseling, Marriage Counseling for Couples on the Edge, Marriage Enrichment, Premarital Counseling, Women’s Issues, Men’s Issues and Adolescent Counseling.

 Professional Memberships: American Counseling Association, Texas Counseling Association, Minority Behavioral Health Networking Group, North Central Texas Counseling Association.